What's New at Jewish Family Service

 JFS Blog Articles

-Jewish Family Service is offering a Job Seekers Support Group for active job seekers who are unemployed, underemployed or seeking a career change.
+Jewish Family Service is offering a Job Seekers Success Group for active job seekers who are unemployed, underemployed or seeking a career change.

 Family Mentor/Senior Home Visitor Program Volunteer Orientation and Training

-Peer Support for brothers and sisters of children with special needs.
+Peer support and information for brothers and sisters of children with special needs.

 Jewish Family Service of Somerset, Hunterdon and Warren Counties is pleased to announce the next Café Europa.
 Café Europa is a social group for Holocaust survivors who, from 1933-1945, resided in European countries that were subject to Nazi rule and control.